Nictiz/HL7-mappings/generate/README.md

 ### Fixtures, profiles and rules

+### Defining fixtures, profiles and rules

-For fixtures, profiles and rules, custom elements have been made that are a bit more concise than their FHIR equivalents.
+Fixtures, profiles and rules all have te be declared in a TestScript before they can be used in a test.
+Custom elements have been made that are a bit more concise than their FHIR equivalents.

-Fixtures and rules can be defined using:
+Fixtures and rules may be declared using:

 ```xml
 <nts:fixture id=".." href=".."/>